matheus-alves/nodejs-microservice-test/README.md

 Returns all people documents.
 When sending a GET request to this endpoint:

-* the API returns all documents of people collection
+* the API returns all documents of people collection;
-* the API returns null if the database is empty
+* the API returns null if the database is empty;
 * the API returns HTTP 200 if having success;
 * the API returns HTTP 500 in the case of unexpected error.